jangrau13/bet-it-kafka/bet-it/README.md

       }

 5. #### Publishing Messages to a Kafka Topic
-   In the **ch.unisg.kafka.spring.service.ProducerService.java** class both String and JSON `KafkaTemplate`s are autowired.
+   In the **ch.unisg.service.spring.ProducerService.java** class both String and JSON `KafkaTemplate`s are autowired.
    Using the send() method we can publish messages (records) to kafka topics.
     - Publishing a Message containing a value as JSON Object
         ```